Labeling Trick: A Theory of Using Graph Neural Networks for Multi-Node Representation Learning: Introduction

-There are two main types of GNN-based link prediction methods.
-One is \textbf{Graph Autoencoder (GAE)}~\citep{kipf2016variational}, where a GNN is first applied to the entire network to compute a representation for each node.
-Then the representations of the source node and target node are aggregated to predict the target link.
-Its variational version is called VGAE.
-The second type is \textbf{SEAL}~\citep{zhang2018link,li2020distance}, where a local enclosing subgraph is extracted around each target link.
-Then the nodes in each enclosing subgraph are labeled differently according to their distances to the source and target nodes.
-Finally a GNN is applied to each enclosing subgraph to learn a link representation for link prediction.
-At first glance, GAE and SEAL look very similar---they both use a GNN to learn local structures and features around target links.
-However, as we will see, SEAL has \textbf{fundamentally better} link representation learning ability.
-The key lies in its \textbf{node labeling} step.
+There are two main classes of GNN-based link prediction methods: Graph AutoEncoder (GAE)~\citep{kipf2016variational} and SEAL~\citep{zhang2018link,li2020distance}. \textbf{GAE} (and its variational version VGAE~\citep{kipf2016variational}) first applies a GNN to the entire network to compute a representation for each node.
+The representations of the two end nodes of the link are then aggregated to predict the target link.
+GAE represents a common practice of using GNNs to learn multi-node representations.
+That is, first obtaining individual node representations through a GNN as usual, and then aggregating the representations of those nodes of interest as the multi-node representation.
+On the contrary, \textbf{SEAL} applies a GNN to an enclosing subgraph around each link, where nodes in the subgraph are \textit{labeled differently} according to their distances to the two end nodes before applying the GNN.
+Despite both using GNNs for link prediction, SEAL often shows much better practical performance than GAE.
+As we will see, the key lies in SEAL's \textbf{node labeling} step.

-We first show that simply aggregating two node representations of a GNN fails to discriminate some links with apparently different structural roles.
-In a graph, we say two nodes/links are isomorphic if they are symmetric/have the same structural role in the graph (see Definition~\ref{set_iso}).
-In Figure~\ref{node_iso}, nodes $v_2$ and $v_3$ are isomorphic.
-Links $(v_1,v_2)$ and $(v_4,v_3)$ are isomorphic.
-But links $(v_1,v_2)$ and $(v_1,v_3)$ are non-isomorphic, as $(v_1,v_2)$ and $(v_1,v_3)$ are not symmetric in the graph.
-In fact, $v_1$ is much closer in the graph to $v_2$ than $v_3$, and shares more common neighbors with $v_2$.
-However, because $v_2$ and $v_3$ are isomorphic, a GNN will learn the same node representation for $v_2$ and $v_3$ (due to identical neighborhoods).
-If we aggregate two node representations as a link representation, we will learn the same link representation for $(v_1,v_2)$ and $(v_1,v_3)$, thus predicting them the same.
-This apparently raises a paradox, as we intuitively do not want to predict $(v_1,v_2)$ and $(v_1,v_3)$ the same.